-The shatteringly crisp ‘tissue’ version is another uniquely Singaporean variant that has won the hearts of locals and tourists.
+The shatteringly crisp ‘tissue’ version is another uniquely local variant that has won the hearts of locals and tourists.
 Read on to find out where to get the best roti prata in Singapore.

 With mentions of three-hour-long queues and legions of fans, this roti prata joint might as well be an institution of its own.
 As its name suggests, the golden discs of dough here are outstandingly crispy and boast fluffy interiors.
 Savour with a side of fish curry or dalcha (lentil-based) sambal.
 The stall only opens on weekdays, so plan your visits strategically.

 Sin Ming Roti Prata is best known for its coin prata (S$4 for 6), which is made by rolling and twisting the dough into a circular shape prior to frying.
 The end result consists of crispy parcels of dough that flake similarly to perfectly baked croissants.
 Pair with a side of tender mutton curry for a meal that hits the spot.

 Springleaf Prata Place offers over twenty types of savoury prata and a respectable selection of dessert versions.
 Pick from classics such as cheese (S$2.70), onion (S$1.70), plaster (which hides an egg within)(S$2.10), or banana(S$3.50).
 If you’re feeling adventurous — or sacrilegious, some might say– go for the more unconventional options such as portobello mozzarella (S$5.40)or mushroom, egg, and tomato (S$3.80).